o3de/community/process-docs-and-markdown/website-updates.md

 $o3de-aqua: #0AC1C7
 ```

-Add a new line at the bottom and name it, such as `O3DE Pink`.
-Then, insert the color code for the new color.
+Add a new line at the bottom of the variables section and create a reference to the color's name, such as `$o3de-pink`.
+Then, provide the hex code for the new color.
+The following lines of code show the list of defined variables after o3de-pink was added.

+The following code snippet shows the variables section after adding $o3de-pink:

 ```php
 // Variables